gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

-did not include any analysis scripts (despite the authors’ claim to the contrary in their paper), and the data that were provided amounted to a single spreadsheet, with a handful of time series (certainly not the entirety of raw data that was used to construct a synthetic control).
+did not include any analysis scripts (despite the authors’ claim to the contrary in their paper), and the data that were provided amounted to a single spreadsheet, with a handful of time series (certainly not the entirety of raw data that were used to construct a synthetic control).
 Rather than give up, I decided to locate the datasets the authors had claimed to have used in their study.
 After some digging, I was able to locate most of the relevant data.